Cold Shank

 Frequently asked questions

-Why did I suddenly shank a shot out of nowhere?
+Why did one appear out of nowhere?

 Related terms